Stepping Stones to Nature

 Between April 2024 and April 2025 we worked with three primary schools: Grangetown and Caedmon in Redcar and Cleveland and Thorntree Academy in Middlesbrough.

-The project has engaged 110 children aged between seven and eight, as well as teaching staff.
+The project has engaged 110 children aged between seven and nine, as well as 14 member of teaching staff.

 -

-We will shortly be releasing an impact report from the pilot phase of our project covering April - December 2024 which will include details of the programme, findings and recommendations.
+We released an impact report from the pilot phase of our project covering April - December 2024 , including more details regarding the programme, findings and recommendations.
+We have also shared an evaluation document.

 -

-We will be working with two new primary schools located in Redcar and Cleveland from Mary 2025 to April 2026.
+We will be working with two new primary schools located in Redcar and Cleveland and Middlesbrough from June 2025 to April 2026.

 -